tskit-dev/msprime/docs/tutorial.rst

    :width: 500px
    :alt: 2 populations with constant migration rate.

 Migration rates between the populations can be specified as the elements of an *N* by *N* numpy array, and given to :meth:`msprime.simulate` via the ``migration_matrix`` argument.
-The diagonal elements of this array must each be 0, and the *(i, j)* th element specifies the fraction of population *i* that consists of new migrants from population *j* in each generation.
+The diagonal elements of this array must each be 0, and the *(i, j)* th element specifies the expected number of migrants moving from population *j* to population *i* per generation, divided by the size of population *i*.
+When this rate is small (close to 0), it is approximately equal to the fraction of population *i* that consists of new migrants from population *j* in each generation.

-For instance, the following migration matrix specifies that in each generation, 5% of population 0 consists of migrants from population 1, and 2% of population 1 consists of migrants from population 0.
+For instance, the following migration matrix specifies that in each generation, approximately 5% of population 0 consists of migrants from population 1, and approximately 2% of population 1 consists of migrants from population 0.

 .. code-block:: python